 Article 6.

-The functions of the Committee are to promote and to coordinate the planning and implementation of measures required for minimizing typhoon damage in the ECAFE region.
-It shall, to this end: a) Review regularly the progress made in the various fields of typhoon damage prevention; b) Recommend to the participating Governments concerned plans and measures for the improvement of meteorological and hydrological facilities needed for typhoon damage prevention; c) Recommend to the participating Governments concerned plans and measures for the improvement of community preparedness and disaster prevention; d) Promote the establishment of programs and facilities for training personnel from countries of the region in typhoon forecasting and warning, hydrology and flood control within the region and arrange for training outside the region, as necessary; e) Promote, prepare and submit to participating Governments and other interested organizations plans for coordination of research programmes and activities concerning typhoons;
+The functions of the Committee are to promote and to coordinate the planning and implementation of measures required for minimizing typhoon damage in the ESCAP region.
+It shall, to this end: a) Review regularly the progress made in the various fields of typhoon damage prevention; b) Recommend to the participating Governments concerned plans and measures for the improvement of meteorological and hydrological facilities and services needed for typhoon damage prevention; c) Recommend to the participating Governments concerned plans and measures for the improvement of community preparedness and disaster prevention; d) Promote the establishment of programs and facilities for training personnel from countries of the region in typhoon forecasting and warning, hydrology and flood control within the region and arrange for training outside the region, as necessary; e) Promote, prepare and submit to participating Governments and other interested organizations plans for coordination of research programmes and activities concerning typhoons;

 f) Consider, upon request, possible sources of financial and technical support for such plans and programmes; g) Prepare and submit, at the request and on behalf of the participating Governments, request for technical, financial and other assistance offered under the United Nations Development Programme and by other organizations and contributors.
-In carrying out these functions, the Committee will ensure that the plans adopted by the appropriate bodies of WMO including the implementation programme established by WMO as part of the World Weather Watch Plan, are fully respected at all times.
+In carrying out these functions, the Committee will ensure that the plans adopted by the appropriate bodies of WMO are fully respected at all times.
 General Provisions

 Article 7.